Basic Emergency Kit

 That won’t spoil, such as canned food, energy bars and dried foods (replace once a year)

-Even though most Canadians will easily have 72 hours of food on hand, that’s a great list above if you need to be on the move.
-Now add MREs to that and you have a powerful kit.
+Even though most Canadians will easily have 72 hours of food on hand, it’s a great list above if you need to be on the move.
+Now add MREs to that, and you now have a powerful kit.

-Here’s the part you won’t like: While extremely uncomfortable and unhealthy, you can technically survive without food for months!
-I’m not suggesting you do that by any means so pack food.
-Just understand that technically and let’s stress technically, food for a 72 hour period is NOT a survival priority – at least for a typical and healthy person.
+Here’s the part you won’t like: While it’s uncomfortable and unhealthy, you can technically survive without food for months!
+I’m not suggesting you do this by any means – understand that technically, and let’s stress technically, food for 72 hours is NOT a survival priority – at least for a typically healthy person.

-We raise this point simply to remind you that if you are injured or bleeding out, are in a situation of being physically unsafe, pose the risk of freezing or you lack water: those needs come first!
+We raise this point to remind you that if you are injured or bleeding out, or are in a physically unsafe situation, or pose the risk of freezing or lack water, those needs come first!
 And pretty much in that exact order.

-How much food you stock really depends on your threat levels.
-What I mean by that is what are you really afraid of?
-Is it just a blizzard, ice storm and so on or do you fear a massive earthquake or even war?
-Let’s face it, if you are reading this then you are worried about something.
-So make a determination of what worries you, be honest, and then reverse engineer a plan to stock enough food accordingly.
+How much food you stock depends on your threat levels.
+What I mean by that is, what are you afraid of?
+Is it just a blizzard, ice storm, etc, or do you fear a massive earthquake or war?
+Let’s face it – reading this post means you are worried about something.
+So decide what worries you, be honest, and then reverse engineer a plan to stock enough food accordingly.

-A 3-6 month supply is generally not hard to achieve and for some, they will even target a one year’s supply.
+A 3-6 month supply is generally not hard to achieve, and for some, they will even target a one-year supply.

-And absolutely not, you DO NOT “replace” it once a year!
-That’s just ridiculously dumb.
-What you do is constantly rotate your food so you don’t waste it.
-What you will do in essence is build up your pantry and you can do this over time with more of the staple items like rice, canned goods, cereals, flour and so on.
-Items that generally have a longer shelf life.
-Then you rotate the oldest items and consume them as you normally would.
+And no, you DO NOT “replace” it once a year!
+That’s just ridiculously dumb and wasteful.
+What you do do is constantly rotate your food so you don’t waste it.
+Over time, build up your pantry with more staple items like rice, canned goods, cereals, flour, etc. Items that generally have a longer shelf life.
+Remember to rotate the oldest items and consume them as you normally would – this ensures a fresh emergency food supply.

 Manual Can Opener

-That’s a no brainer even though you can open cans with something as simple as a knife.
-What really should be on the priority list is a means to cook food!
-So many staples like rice and pasta need to be boiled not to mention boiling is the best way to sterilize water!
+That’s a no-brainer, even though you can open cans with something as simple as a knife.
+What should be on the priority list is a means to cook food!
+So many staples like rice and pasta need boiling water, not to mention boiling is also the best way to sterilize water!

 MSR Pocket Rocket 2 Stove Kit